NagamallaVinay/Minimizing_Loss/README.md

 A single line of space-separated integers representing house prices over the years.

 # Output
-The output should be a A message showing:

- the year to buy and sell in with the loss value
+The output should be a a message showing the year to buy and sell in with the loss value